 A photo showing the boat landing at Mandeville during that re-enactment is below.

 In another detailed account, the story of the "Battle of Lake Pontchartrain in 1779 was told like this.
 At that time the north shore was part of British West Florida and Lake Pontchartrain was controlled by the British because of this heavily-armed gunboat.
 American Captain William Pickles encountered the British gunboat West Florida in Lake Pontchartrain and, although outmanned and outgunned, engaged in battle.
 This "Battle of Lake Pontchartrain" took place at the height of the American War of Independence.

 The 1779 encounter which took place near the mouth of Bayou St. John on the south shore, and Captain Pickles won the battle and took control of the lake.
+The ship was re-rigged and renamed Gálveztown.
 A few weeks later, he landed at Bayou Castine in Mandeville, gathered up the local residents and persuaded them to sign a “peace treaty” in favor of the American War of Independence.

 Below is a picture of the "reading of the proclamation" during the 1976 re-enactment of the when the residents of the northshore surrendered to Captain Pickles.

 Re-enactors reading the 1779 peace treaty in 1976, John Healy in suit on the left, and Miss Ella Paine at the right.

 The treaty was signed by 19 people.
 A copy of it was sent to Philadelphia where, according to historian Don Sharp, it was read before the Continental Congress and was a source of encouragement to that group and helped build their resolve to keep up the good fight for Independence.
 Here is a newspaper article written about the incident.